ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 This policy allows only authenticated users to read the data in the table.
 Users can be assigned policies that dictate their access to specific rows in tables.

 You'll need to follow the same process for every table you add that you would like authenticated users to access.
-Tables with RLS enabled and no policies assigned will not allow any user except the superuser to access the table data.
+Tables with RLS enabled and no policies assigned will not allow any user, except the superuser, to access the table data.

 ## Use Supabase CLI to develop an Edge Function